cyrillglockner/udacity/readme.md

 # Project Files Description

 ## `gptmodel.py`
-Illustrates training and evaluating a distilibert model on the IMDb dataset, focusing on data loading, model configuration, training process, and performance metrics evaluation.
+Training and evaluating a distilibert model on the IMDb dataset.

 ## `lora.py`
-Demonstrates training a distilbert model with Low-Rank Adaptation (LoRA) on the IMDb dataset.
-It showcases data preprocessing, LoRA configuration, model training, and evaluation.
+Taining a distilbert model with Low-Rank Adaptation (LoRA) on the IMDb dataset.

 ## `compare.py`
 Script for evaluating and comparing the performance of baseline and LoRA fine-tuned models on the IMDb dataset.
-It calculates accuracy and inference times.

 ## `predict.py`
-Generates sentiment predictions for input text samples.
+Generates sentiment predictions for input text samples and stores results in two csv files.

 ## `requirements.txt`
-Lists essential Python packages (torch, transformers, datasets, pandas, numpy) required for running the project.
+Essential Python packages (torch, transformers, datasets, pandas, numpy) required for running the project.
 Use `pip install -r requirements.txt` to install dependencies.

 # Known Issues